Thorstein Veblen: Trained incapacity

 In sociology, trained incapacity is "that state of affairs in which one's abilities function as inadequacies or blind spots."
 It means that people's past experiences can lead to wrong decisions when circumstances change.

-Veblen coined this phrase in 1914, in his work The Instinct of Workmanship and the Industrial Arts.
+Veblen coined this phrase in 1914, in The Instinct of Workmanship and the Industrial Arts.
 Essayist Kenneth Burke expanded upon the theory of trained incapacity later on, first in his book Permanence and Change (1935) and again in two later works.

 Veblen's economics and politics

 Veblen and other American institutionalists were indebted to the German Historical School, especially Gustav von Schmoller, for the emphasis on historical fact, their empiricism and especially a broad, evolutionary framework of study.
 Veblen admired Schmoller, but criticized some other leaders of the German school because of their over-reliance on descriptions, long displays of numerical data, and narratives of industrial development that rested on no underlying economic theory.
 Veblen tried to use the same approach with his own theory added.

 Veblen developed a 20th-century evolutionary economics based upon Darwinian principles and new ideas emerging from anthropology, sociology, and psychology.
 Unlike the neoclassical economics that emerged at the same time, Veblen described economic behavior as socially determined and saw economic organization as a process of ongoing evolution.
 Veblen rejected any theory based on individual action or any theory highlighting any factor of an inner personal motivation.
-According to him, such theories were "unscientific".
+He considered such theories to be "unscientific".
 This evolution was driven by the human instincts of emulation, predation, workmanship, parental bent, and idle curiosity.
 Veblen wanted economists to grasp the effects of social and cultural change on economic changes.
 In The Theory of the Leisure Class, the instincts of emulation and predation play a major role.
 People, rich and poor alike, attempt to impress others and seek to gain advantage through what Veblen termed "conspicuous consumption" and the ability to engage in "conspicuous leisure."
 In this work Veblen argued that consumption is used as a way to gain and signal status.
 Through "conspicuous consumption" often came "conspicuous waste," which Veblen detested.
 He further spoke of a "predatory phase" of culture in the sense of the predatory attitude having become the habitual spiritual attitude of the individual.